 - Marinated steak — 3 months

 Tightly wrapping the steak or placing it in a zip-top bag to prevent air from reaching the meat can make it last forever .
 However, the flavor won’t be the same after 12 months.
 You should use appropriately stored steak for six months for the best taste.
 This will also prevent freezer burn.

 Note: Once you thaw meat, you can’t defrost it.
 If it’s raw, your best bet is to cook it and then freeze it again.

 Does Freezing Steak Ruin It?

-No, freezing steak doesn’t ruin it, as long as you freeze steak correctly and timely use it.
+No, freezing steak doesn’t ruin it, as long as you freeze the steak correctly and use it in due time.

 Can You Freeze the Steak in the Package?

-Yes, you can freeze the steak in the package, such as supermarket wrapping, as long as this package doesn’t let in the air when the steak freezes.
-However, if you plan to keep the steak frozen for long, it’s better to freeze steaks in freezer bags and press to remove as much air as possible.
+Yes, you can freeze the steak in the package, such as in supermarket wrapping, but ensure this package doesn’t let in the air when the steak freezes.
+However, if you plan to keep the steak frozen for a long, it’s better to freeze steaks in freezer bags and press them to remove air.

 Does Freezing Steaks Change the Taste?